Enrique1987/Enrique1987/README.md

 I'm a Data Engineer and Machine Learning Engineer specialized in Forecasting and Time Series.
 As a person who really believes that "the only constant is change", I am Committed to Lifelong Learning as way of life.

 I have hands on experience in Machine Learning, ETL in Big Data, Spark programing, deployment on IaaS like Azure.
-Solid Programming expertise in Python an SQL.
+Three of my favorite things are: Python, Data and Machine Learning.

 Technologies in which I specialise :